EricZinda/Perplexity/backlog.md

 - BUG: We would like the menus/the steaks
     - match_all_the_concept_n() does not check the plurality of "menus/steaks" to make sure there are conceptually 2 or more

-- show us 3 menus -> there are less than 2 "we"
-    - the error for "we usually give on menu per customer" isn't coming through
-    - Because "Phase2LessThan" is forced and overwrites the error
-    - Need to take another look at the way errors get propagated through

-- Fix "for" to be more general
+- START HERE NEXT: Fix "for" to be more general
   - (fixed) "a menu for me"
     - creates a menu concept with a criteria
   - (fixed) I want soup for my son